brunch/styl-brunch/README.md

 with less complexity (and features).

 ## Usage
-Install the plugin via npm with `npm install --save styl-brunch`.
+Install the plugin via npm with `npm install --save-dev styl-brunch`.

 Or, do manual install: